 Goal: Gain clients

-Why it works: The page is neatly broken up into sections that get more specific as you scroll down, leaving that top of page real estate open for a concise overview and a good CTA.
+Why it works: The page is neatly broken up into sections that get more specific as you scroll down, leaving that top-of-page real estate open for a concise overview and a good CTA.

 15. Law Champs

 I don’t know about you, but when I think of traditional government services I think of slow, outdated websites and a frustrating user experience.
-While some of those services may be a little late to the digital marketing game, Law Champs is certainly not one of them.

 Law Champs takes a time-consuming task (finding a lawyer for personal or business matters) and streamlines it.
-Most of us don’t know what to look for in a good lawyer, and Law Champs is dedicated to finding the best, most-qualified professional for their customers’ needs.
+Most of us don’t know what to look for in a good lawyer, and Law Champs is dedicated to finding the best, most qualified professional for their customers’ needs.

 This landing page example is extremely well-optimized for mobile, giving you all the most important information up front.